 DARREN: You two barely got it on and you want to call it quits?

-SILENE: What’s that saying, “Leave now, get their early?”
+SILENE: What’s that saying, “Leave now, get there early?”

 DARREN: …No, it’s not right…to be honest, I like Tina, I like her a hell of a lot and I think you’re jumping the gun like you always do.
 You need to slow your roll and be patient.
 I’m sure there’s a ton more to learn about Tina before you pull the plug.